LeanderZiehm/leanderziehm/README.md

-# Hi there 👋, I'm Leander Ziem!
+# Hi there 👋, I'm Leander Ziehm!

 ## 🎓 About Me
 I'm AI Intern for BMW, I studing Bachleors in Artificial Intelligence and I am in my 6th semester Bachelor set to graduate in **2027**.